 Directly related to the concept of channelization of traffic throughout a network is the concept of distance (or spacing) between routes.
-Arterials are typically spaced at greater intervals than Collectors, which are spaced at much larger intervals than Locals.
-This spacing varies considerably for different areas; in densely populated urban areas, spacing of all routes types is closer and generally more consistent than the spacing in sparsely developed rural areas.
-Also, geographic barriers greatly influence the layout and spacing of roadways.
+Arterials are typically spaced at greater intervals than collectors, which are spaced at much larger intervals than locals.
+This spacing varies considerably for different areas; in densely populated urban areas, spacing of all routes types is closer and generally more consistent than the spacing in suburban or sparsely developed rural areas.
+Geographic barriers, such as bodies of water, greatly influence the layout and spacing of roadways.
 Spacing guidance is provided with the definitions for each classification.
-If your proposed functional classification revision is too close to a road of the same classification, you may request that the other road be downgraded, if appropriate.
+If a proposed functional classification revision is too close to a road of the same classification, it may be appropriate to request that the other road be downgraded.